spencertipping/phi/dev/applicative.md

 fine for every `restack` to rewrite the full local scope of the function; the stack layout is persisted within the flatmapped parser combinators as part of the parse continuation.

+There's some identity between applicative and concatenative linearity:
+`xs.length` isn't aliased anywhere, so we don't need to persist it on the stack beyond its immediate use.
+This might save some time, but it also might complicate the parser and not be worth it.
+(Like, we still need to track the position of linear expressions, so we might as well treat them as named things I suppose.)